Rapid Relief for Panic Attacks: Why Ketamine Offers Hope

 The process typically involves a medical evaluation and eligibility screening (a thorough assessment of your medical history, current medications, and treatment goals to ensure ketamine therapy is appropriate and safe), a personalized treatment protocol (with dosing tailored to your specific needs; doses for anxiety are often on the lower end of the therapeutic range), guided treatment sessions (sublingual ketamine tablets that dissolve under your tongue at home, with sessions lasting one to two hours, clear instructions, and support available throughout), and integration and follow-up (monitoring your progress between sessions and adjusting the protocol as needed; pairing ketamine with a therapist is strongly encouraged for the best outcomes).

-A typical initial protocol involves six sessions over two to three weeks, followed by maintenance sessions as needed.
-Many patients notice progressive improvement with each session.
+A typical induction series runs 10 or more sessions over four to eight weeks, followed by spaced maintenance sessions as needed.
+Most patients notice progressive improvement with each session, often beginning within the first 24 to 72 hours after session one.

 Integrating Ketamine with Therapy